 “I’m from LA,” I always say, though now that I’m in Louisiana I wonder if I should be abbreviating it as “L.A.” in my head.

 Whether it’s my clothing, demeanor, accent, or the fact that I use “dude” more than the average person should, everyone always nods their head in immediate understanding when I declare I am from California.

 Yesterday, a wonderful present arrived for me.
-I wasn’t expecting it, and that certainly added to the initial gasp-shock-love-dream-daze sensation.
+I wasn’t expecting it, and that certainly added to the initial gasp-love-beauty-dizzy-shock sensation.
 It’s a sensation I usually associate with making intense eye-contact with a brave, vivid personality.
 In the haze of it all, my mind struggled to catch up and rearrange the circumstances.